Artisan Jewelry from Hand Sown and Harvested

 All beans except soy and fava originated in the New World.

-Black Good Mother Stallard bean is a strain from the Red Good Mother Stallard, isolated by Saverine Creek Heirlooms in 2004.
+Black Good Mother Stallard bean is a black with white strain from the Red Good Mother Stallard, isolated by Saverine Creek Heirlooms in 2004.

 Black Nightfall is a beautiful bean, with its grays shading to black.
 It is reminiscent of the waning light at evening.
 Its origin, sadly, is lost in the past.